International sanctions during the Russo-Ukrainian war: Effects of sanctions

+Effects on Russian economy

+2014–2021

+Russian president Vladimir Putin had accused the United States of conspiring with Saudi Arabia to intentionally weaken the Russian economy by decreasing the price of oil.
+By mid-2016, Russia had lost an estimated $170 billion due to financial sanctions, with another $400 billion lost in revenues from oil and gas.
+According to Ukrainian officials, the sanctions forced Russia to change its approach toward Ukraine and undermined the Russian military advances in the region.
+Representatives of these countries said that they will lift sanctions against Russia only after Moscow fulfills the Minsk II agreements.

+2022

 In April 2022, Russia supplied 45% of EU's gas imports, earning $900 million a day.
 In the first two months after the invasion of Ukraine, Russia earned $66.5 billion from fossil fuel exports, and the EU accounted for 71% of that trade.

-As of May 2022, the Russian Ruble showed an upward trend; inflation was also below expectations.
-Also in May 2022, the Russian Central Bank last slashed its key rate by 300 basis points to 11% in order to stimulate local investments.
+In 2022 the Russian rouble fell against the US Dollar and Euro on reduced trading as sanctions prevent trading with foreign accounts or currencies.
+In May 2022, the Russian Central Bank slashed its key rate by 300 basis points to 11% in order to stimulate local investments.
 The federal trade surplus was increased due to high prices for Russian commodity exports and a rapid fall in imports.
-On 27 May 2022, Russian Finance Minister Anton Siluanov stated that extra revenues from the sale of natural gas in the amount of 13.7 billion € will be used to increase pension funds for retired individuals and families with children, as well for "special operations" in Ukraine.
-Russia has also increased energy exports to China and India to make up for decreased revenues in Europe.
-Bloomberg reported that in the first half of 2022, Russia pocketed an extra 24 billion $ from selling energy to both nations.
+On 27 May 2022, Russian Finance Minister Anton Siluanov stated that extra revenues from the sale of natural gas in the amount of €13.7 billion will be used to increase pension funds for retired individuals and families with children, as well for "special operations" in the Ukraine.
+Russia has also increased energy exports to China and India to replace decreased revenues in Europe.
+Bloomberg reported that in the first half of 2022, Russia pocketed an extra $24 billion from selling energy to both nations.

-According to the IMF in its April 11, 2022 country report on Russia, the Russian economy is projected to see a -8.5% decrease in its real GDP in 2022, with an inflation of 21.3% in that same year.
-Despite projected contractions in some economic sectors, Russia has so far managed to avoid defaulting on its foreign currency debt.
-Russian inflation came in at a two-decade high of 17.8% year-on-year in April, up from 16.7% in March, but inflation on basic commodities such as food and fuel were modest.
-Consumer price growth slowed sharply from 7.6% in March to 1.6% in April, in line with some of the Western countries.

-Citizens of the Russian Federation face surging inflation and unemployment, expensive credit, capital controls, restricted travel, and shortages of goods.
+Citizens of the Russian Federation faced surging inflation and unemployment, expensive credit, capital controls, restricted travel, and shortages of goods.
 Analysts have identified similarities with conditions in the decade following the collapse of the Soviet Union in 1991.
 Russia's Kaliningrad exclave faces ever-increasing isolation.
 A source close to the Kremlin told the Russian-language independent news website Meduza that "There's probably almost nobody who's happy with Putin.
 Businesspeople and many cabinet members are unhappy that the president started this war without thinking through the scale of the sanctions.
 Normal life under these sanctions is impossible."